How Do U.S. Companies Operate in Mexico?

 Can My Management Team Oversee Manufacturing of Our Products in Mexico?

 Yes.
 Companies maintain complete control of their production and core business.
+Each company is responsible for running and controlling its own operation – everything related to production, training, equipment maintenance, quality, production schedule, and new product introductions.
+It is very common that during a new project implementation, the company’s management team visits the Mexico factory to share their expertise with the local management team.
 Compliance and US / Mexico border logistics are taken care of by the shelter company.
 Everything else is operated under the guidance and standards of a company’s core policies and procedures.

 How Do I Select Suppliers and Vendors?

 U.S. and other foreign manufacturers often import their own raw materials and components into Mexico as part of the IMMEX program, which includes an exemption from VAT payments at Mexican customs on temporary imports.
-However, with over 38+ years of working with Mexico vendors, IVEMSA receives preferential rates on computers, office supplies, phones, etc., as well as lines of credit for production supplies, such as Uline and Grainger.
+During a new project implementation, the manufacturer will often continue to purchase their raw materials and equipment with the same partner or vendor and IVEMSA will assist with the importation to Mexico under the IMMEX program to minimize costs.
+However, with over 40+ years of working with Mexico vendors, IVEMSA receives preferential rates on computers, office supplies, phones, etc., as well as lines of credit for production supplies, such as Uline and Grainger.
 It all comes down to making the most economical choice for your business.

 What Is the Timeline to Open Up a Manufacturing Facility in Mexico?